0xZakk/JS-DC/11-crud-and-dbs/slides.md

 __Follow the Installation and Setup instructions__

 ---
-## First App: Guestbook
+## First App: Pokedex
-We want to build an app that lets anyone who visits our site create an entry in a guestbook.
+We're going to make it so that we can make and edit pokemon!

 ---
 ## Second App: To Do List
-We're going to build a to do list application that lets us create and manage to do list items, and even edit them.
+We want to build an app that lets anyone who visits our site create an entry in a guestbook.